 The Supervisory Board formed a Special Committee of the Supervisory Board for current special projects with effect from January 8, 2021.
 The Special Committee consists of four members and has equal representation.
-The members of the Special Committee are Mr. Frank Lutz (Chairman of the Special Committee), Ms. Vanessa Barth (since April 15, 2021; until April 15, 2021, Dr. Janna Köke), Mr. Rainer Knerler and Mr. Robert Schuchna.
+The members of the Special Committee are Mr. Frank Lutz (Chairman of the Special Committee), Ms. Vanessa Barth, Mr. Rainer Knerler and Mr. Robert Schuchna.
 The Special Committee is responsible for monitoring special projects as they arise and preparing relevant topics and resolutions for the full Supervisory Board.
-The Special Committee did not hold any regular meetings in financial year 2021; instead, it coordinated issues relating to current special projects as and when required.
-The work of the Special Committee was initially suspended in mid-2021 and has been so ever since.
+The work of the committee has been suspended since mid-2021.
+Accordingly, no regular meetings of the Special Committee were convened in financial year 2022.